esmeralday/esmeralday.github.io/index.md

 The pin should be light (<500g) to make it easier to grasp.

-- make pin heavier (why is it only 0.9 grams right now?? its steel...)
+- check mass of pin and gripper
 - Use friction coefficient of glass - value of 0.4 gives error and causes job to abort (0.1 still fine)
-- model full size gripper with full mesh
 - add shaking (2-4Hz) to tet grip on pin
-- Run jobs with different amounts of pressure and record results

 ALSO:
 - try get forces from SOFA simulation